-GHSA is a 501(c)(3) nonprofit representing the state and territorial highway safety offices that implement programs to address behavioral highway safety issues.
+GHSA is a 501(c)(3) nonprofit representing the state and territorial highway safety offices that implement federal grant programs to address behavioral highway safety issues.
 GHSA has two tiers of membership: its core State Highway Safety Office (SHSO) Members and Associate Members.

 Vision: Through GHSA leadership, partnerships and advocacy, States and Territories move toward zero deaths on the nation’s roadways.